 TIMA Automated Mineralogy in Minesite Geology – Value Chain Benefits

-Automated mineralogy solutions like the TIMA-X are both relevant and highly beneficial in geological interpretation and mining operations.
+Automated mineralogy solutions like the TESCAN TIMA are both relevant and highly beneficial in geological interpretation and mining operations.
 The implementation of automated mineralogy gives prior knowledge of feed and helps maintain quality of ore sent to processing facilities.

 Mineral alteration map TIMA data